-Stan V. Smith, Ph.D., is president of Smith Economics Group, Ltd. in Chicago, providing economic and financial consulting nationwide.
-Trained at the University of Chicago and specializing in litigation economics, Dr. Smith coauthored the first textbook on the subject of economic damages.
+Stan V. Smith, Ph.D., is president of Smith Economics Group, Ltd. in Chicago, providing economic and financial consulting nationwide, a position he has held since 1985.
+Trained at the University of Chicago and specializing in litigation economics, Dr. Smith co- authored the first textbook on the subject of economic damages.
 Dr. Smith has served as an adjunct professor at the University of Chicago and at DePaul University College of Law where he created the first course in the United States in forensic economics.
+Mr. Smith received a Ph.D and a masters degree both in economics from the University of Chicago and a Bachelor of Science degree from Cornell University.

-We believe Dr. Smith is qualified to serve on our board of directors because has extensive economics, financing, and management experience and expertise.
+We believe Dr. Smith is qualified to serve on our board of directors because he has extensive economics, financing, and management experience and expertise.